Wheeled Mobility Device Specifications and Services

 For all Amtrak routes, we can accommodate:

-- Dimensions: Not exceeding 27.5 inches (70 centimeters) wide and 44 inches (112 centimeters) long, with a minimum of 2 inches (5 centimeters) of ground clearance.
+- Dimensions: Not exceeding 27.5 inches (70 centimeters) wide and 48 inches (122 centimeters) long when occupied, with a minimum of 2 inches (5 centimeters) of ground clearance.

 - Weight: 600 lbs.
 (273 kg) or less when occupied.